 Surprisingly, this breed comes in 7 colors.
 The most common color is Fawn.
 Here are the AKC-approved colors you might see on a Dane:

-- Brindle (base color is yellow gold brindled with black cross stripes)
+- Brindle (the base color is yellow gold brindled with black cross stripes)

 - Blue (pure steel-blue)